When it comes to customer service, people have become more tech-savvy with higher expectations when it comes to speed and delivery in recent years.

 To cut wait times, automating support channels is a great idea.
 Technology such as interactive voice recognition otherwise known as IVR helps streamline the process not only for your business but for customers too.

-Aside from investing in customer service automation technology, the other way to reduce customer wait times is by hiring more staff.
+Aside from investing in customer service technology, the other way to reduce customer wait times is by hiring more staff.

 However, there are many reasons why this isn’t a great option.
 Perhaps you can’t afford to pay more staff, or the recruitment process is slow, and you need help immediately.